plone/training/mastering_plone/thirdparty_behaviors.rst

 Add teaser with collective.behavior.banner
 ------------------------------------------

 There are a lot of add-ons in Plone for sliders/banners/teasers.
-We thought there should be a better one and created ``collective.behavior.banner``.
+We thought there should be a better one and created :py:mod:`collective.behavior.banner`.

 .. figure:: ../_static/standards.png
    :align: center